g-udi/gaudi-bash/CONTRIBUTING.md

   Take a look at the existing code for an example (e.g. [the base plugin](plugins/available/base.plugin.bash)).
 * When adding files, please use the existing file naming conventions, e.g. plugin files need to end in `.plugin.bash`.
   This is important for the installation functionality.
-* When using the `$BASH_IT` variable, please always enclose it in double quotes to ensure that the code also works when Bash-it is installed in a directory that contains spaces in its name: `for f in "${BASH_IT}/plugins/available"/*.bash ; do echo "$f" ; done`
+* When using the `$GAUDI_BASH` variable, please always enclose it in double quotes to ensure that the code also works when Bash-it is installed in a directory that contains spaces in its name: `for f in "${GAUDI_BASH}/plugins/available"/*.bash ; do echo "$f" ; done`
 * Bash-it supports Bash 3.2 and higher.
 Please don't use features only available in Bash 4, such as associative arrays.

 ## Unit Tests